niquola/FHIR-Kiev-March-2019-slides/README.md

 * fix terminology
 * define extensions

-Welcome to wondeful world of PROFILING!
+Welcome to wonderful world of PROFILING!

 ## 9. FHIR-FHIRST  System

 You want to store all FHIR information!

 ## 10. Nature of FHIR data